jkobus/posnet-thermal-php/README.md

-#Library for fiscal printers using Posnet Thermal protocol (work in progress)
+#Unofficial library for fiscal printers using Posnet Thermal protocol (work in progress)
 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/jkobus/posnet-thermal-php/trend.png)](https://bitdeli.com/free "Bitdeli Badge")

 This is a very old project I was working on in 2010.